tardis-sn/tardis/docs/models/examples/abundancecust.rst

    realistic model.
 In any real calculation better resolution (i.e. more grid points) should be used.

-TARDIS csv input file
+TARDIS CSV input file
 =====================

-If you create a correctly formatted abundance profile file (called "tardis_model_abund.csv" in this example), you can use it in TARDIS by putting the following lines in the model section of the yaml file:
+If you create a correctly formatted abundance profile file (called "tardis_model_abund.csv" in this example), you can use it in TARDIS by putting the following lines in the model section of the YAML file:

 .. literalinclude:: tardis_configv1_isotope_abundance_cust_example.yml
     :language: yaml

-Convert ascii abundance file format to csv format
+Convert ASCII abundance file format to CSV format
 =================================================

-If you want to convert an ASCII abundance file(say "abund.dat") to CSV format, you can use :code:`convert_abundances_format` function for it.
+If you want to convert an ASCII abundance file (say "abund.dat") to CSV format, you can use :code:`convert_abundances_format` function for it.
 Here is an example to demonstrate this:

 .. code:: python